-132 Res.
+Res.
 T-17704 at 11 ("The CPUC has imposed a 10 [percent] interest payment on untimely remitted surcharges across all of its [public purpose programs] innumerable times, and has done so for retroactive periods of varying lengths.").
 When all existing interconnected VoIP service providers are migrated to either a non-facilities-based fixed interconnected VoIP operating authority (DVF status) or a nomadic-only interconnected VoIP status (DVN status), a new registration date will be issued.
 Even with a new registration date, the obligation to report and remit surcharge payment plus 10 percent interest continues to be based on the original registration date of the VoIP provider.

-133 The preliminary scope of issues in the OIR include whether surcharge obligations should be enforced upon Nomadic-Only Interconnected VoIP service (OIR preliminary scope 1.g. at 7) and some parties commented on this issue in their comments on the OIR.
+133159 The preliminary scope of issues in the OIR include whether surcharge obligations should be enforced upon Nomadic-Only Interconnected VoIP service (OIR preliminary scope 1.g. at 7) and some parties commented on this issue in their comments on the OIR.
 However, this issue was not retained in Scoping Memo and therefore this issue is not addressed.

-that have remitted surcharges - whether through a registered Section 285 Provider or an affiliated, certificated carrier - should not be penalized by the Commission, nor be limited from participating in the new VoIP licensing framework."134
+that have remitted surcharges - whether through a registered Section 285 Provider or an affiliated, certificated carrier - should not be penalized by the Commission, nor be limited from participating in the new VoIP licensing framework."^{134160}

 AT&T states, "[t]he Commission already imposes "penalty interest" at an annual 10 percent rate on late and unremitted Public Purpose Program surcharges..."
 Consolidated and Frontier states that a 25 percent late fee on top of the 10 percent late fee is excessive and should not be adopted.
 In addition, AT&T also states: "Regarding potential penalties for the non-payment of the user fee, there is no authorizing statute that permits the Commission to collect the user fee from VoIP providers.
-Thus, any penalty related to non-payment of the user fee would not be allowed."135
+Thus, any penalty related to non-payment of the user fee would not be allowed."125Io1 AT&T is wrong.
+As explained, interconnected VoIP service providers are public utility telephone corporations and Section 431 expressly mandates that all telephone corporations remit user fees to the Commission.

 Cloud recommends "[t]he Commission should consider a limited window in which providers can fix any reporting and remitting failures to ensure compliance as the proposed new licensing and registration process develops.
-Cloud disagrees with Staff that penalties and fees should be applied..."136
+Cloud disagrees with Staff that penalties and fees should be applied..."136162